dcdpr/did-btcr2/chapters/CRUD-Operations.md

 It takes the following inputs:

-* `contemporaryBlockheight` - The height of the block this function is looking for
+* `contemporaryBlockheight` - The height of the block to look in for
-   ::Beacon Signals:: in; REQUIRED; integer greater or equal to 0.
+   ::Beacon Signals::; REQUIRED; integer greater or equal to 0.
 * `beacons` - An array of ::BTC1 Beacon:: services in the ::Contemporary DID document::; REQUIRED; array;
    Each Beacon is a structure with the following properties:
     * `id` - The id of the ::Beacon Service:: in the DID document; REQUIRED; string.